BJL156/JordanOS/README.md

 ## Notes
 - The Makefile is made for Linux.
 - For Windows, all prerequisites are required to be installed on WSL.
 Then can be ran with `wslmake.bat`.
 This batch file will run the makefile in WSL, so there's no need to go into wsl before running the script.
+- Due to how WSL works, `wslmake.bat` may not work.
+Building is stil possible, but instead you have just run make instead of WSL.
 - You can pass arguments to `wslmake.bat` just like how it's done with `make`.
 For example, `wslmake clean`.

 ## Sources Used